swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 or by using _revision locked_ dependencies.
 The packages in such a setup are often considered part of the same logical collection of code and would like to follow the same source stability rules as same module or same package code.
-We propose to extend then package manifest to allow overriding the package name used by a target.
+We propose to extend the package manifest to allow overriding the package name used by a target.

 ```swift